ravioni-encoder/ravioni/README.md

 3. navigate to main folder (where Cargo.toml is located)
 4. `$ cargo run` (as normal user)

-## Development

-### NixOS

-The shell.nix file will create an environment with all dependencies if you enter the project folder and run `nix-shell shell.nix`.
-The recommended extension mkhl.direnv will do this for VSCode automatically.

-#### What are files for?

-* shell.nix: Creates environment on Nix.
-* rust-toolchain.toml: Specifies which Rust version to use.
-Needed for the environment created by shell.nix.

 ## Known Limitations

 * Will only recognize and encode the first video stream of the input file.